andrewt3000/MachineLearning/neuralNets.md

 Momentum sgd is a variation that makes sgd less likely to go in the wrong direction because it uses a small sample of training data to calculate the gradient.
 It uses the idea of velocity and friction on the error surface.
 The velocity matrix represents the momentum. μ is a hyperparameter that represents the friction. μ is in the range of 0 to 1 and μ=1 is no friction.

 Other optimization algorithms include nesterov momentum sgd, adagrad, and adaDelta.
 See [An overview of gradient descent optimization algorithms](http://sebastianruder.com/optimizing-gradient-descent/)

-Number of times to iterate over the training data - Typically you run the program until the training there is no improvement for a long period.
-Hopefully the training and test losses are converging on an acceptablely low error level.
-An epoch means the network has been been trained on every example once.

 Mini batch size: Mini batches speed up the training process for sgd.
 Batch size determines how many training examples you consider before making a weight update.
 As the batch number gets higher it speeds up the process more, but becomes more noisey.
 Typical values are factors of 2, such as 32 or 128.